redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD3-preparation-of-tests.markdown

 ### Hint: Obvious implementations
 During you'r TDD-cycle, it is not necessary to triangulate many rotations on obvious implementation details.

 This is part three of the TDD kickstart beginner series.
-Here is part four.
+Here is part [part 4](https://redseacomputing.github.io/2021/TDD4)